jmcelwain/jmcelwain.github.io/content/posts/raft-rust.md

 Before we implement `From` for any other states, the only transition that is allowed in our state machine is from `Follower` to `Candidate` in the form `let candidate: Raft<Candidate> = Raft::from(follower)`.

-Additionally, Rust's type system allows us to implement specific methods that only apply to a particular generic implementation:
+Additionally, Rust's type system allows us to implement specific methods that only apply to a particular variant:
 ```rust
 impl Struct<Candidate> {
     pub fn get_votes(&self) -> (votes, total) {